patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/truncation.md

 section: UX writing
 ---

-Truncate, or shorten, your content whenever a string overflows the container and you don't want multiple lines of text.
+**Truncate**, or shorten, your content whenever a string overflows the container and you don't want multiple lines of text.
 Typically, this is done by utilizing ellipses (...).

 For example, truncate page titles that show object/host names:

 ![#truncation1](./img/truncation1@2x.jpg)

-Truncate table or list view cells that contain long strings or lots of data:
+Also truncate table or list view cells that contain long strings or lots of data:

 ![#truncation1](./img/truncation2@2x.jpg)